-ECI
+• ECI

-- Therapy services for members under 3 years of age do not require prior authorization for contracted providers. - Health-care professionals are required, under federal and state regulations, to refer children under 3 years of age to ECI within two Business Days once a disability or developmental delay is identified/suspected. - Superior will work with contracted providers to provide ECI services to members who have been determined eligible. - For more information, please visit https://hhs.texas.gov/services/disability/early-childhood-intervention-services.
+- Therapy services for members under 3 years of age do not require prior authorization for contracted providers. - Health-care professionals are required, under federal and state regulations, to refer children under 3 years of age to ECI within two Business Days once a disability or developmental delay is identified/suspected. - Superior will work with contracted providers to provide ECI services to members who have been determined eligible. - For more information, please visit HHSC's ECI Services webpage.

-National Imaging Associates (NIA)
+Evolent/National Imaging Associates (NIA)

-- National Imaging Associates (NIA) is contracted with Superior to perform utilization review for: - High-Tech Imaging Services - Interventional Pain Management (IPM) - Genetic and Molecular Testing - Musculoskeletal surgical procedures (Effective 1/1/2024) - For IPM, a separate prior authorization number is required for each procedure ordered. - The ordering physician is responsible for obtaining authorizations. - Emergency room and inpatient procedures do not require prior authorization; however, notification of admission is still required through Superior. - Observation Imaging Services do not require authorization - To obtain authorization through NIA, visit RadMD.com or call 1-800-642-7554. - Claims should still be submitted to Superior for processing.
+- Evolent, formerly known as National Imaging Associates (NIA), is contracted with Superior to perform utilization review for: - High-Tech Imaging Services - Interventional Pain Management (IPM) - Genetic and Molecular Testing - Musculoskeletal surgical procedures (Effective 1/1/2024) - For IPM, a separate prior authorization number is required for each procedure ordered. - The ordering physician is responsible for obtaining authorizations. - Emergency room and inpatient procedures do not require prior authorization; however, notification of admission is still required through Superior. - Observation Imaging Services do not require authorization - To obtain authorization through Evolent, visit Evolent's website or call 1-800- 642-7554. - Claims should still be submitted to Superior for processing.